Academic Calendar - 2025

 Residence Requirements

-At least twelve full courses must be completed from those offered by The University of Western Ontario.
+At least 12.0 full courses must be completed from those offered by Western University.

 Enrolment Limitations in Each Program